Cheat Sheets

 Let’s Cut to the Chase, Already!

 Is everything I have been writing about kind of all too much to keep track of?
-Just like for pretty much anything else, cheat sheets can help you cut to the chase.
+So, just like for pretty much anything else, cheat sheets can help you cut to the chase.

-But the images I have created are, perhaps, a bit more like cheat sheets, as opposed to infographics, as they are not really used for the purpose of getting across graphical information (e. g. a set of bar charts), not even the Facebook cheat sheet.
+But the images I have created are, perhaps, a bit more like cheat sheets, as opposed to infographics, as I do not really use them for the purpose of getting across graphical information (e. g. a set of bar charts), not even the Facebook cheat sheet.

 Hence this is a way of communicating concepts about social media for independent authors.